Slovakia men's national ice hockey team

 The Slovakia men's national ice hockey team is the national ice hockey team of Slovakia and is controlled by the Slovak Ice Hockey Federation.
 A successor to the Czechoslovakia national team, it is one of the most successful national ice hockey teams in the world.
-The team's general manager is Miroslav Šatan and their head coach is Craig Ramsay.
+The team's general manager is Miroslav Šatan and their head coach is Vladimír Országh.

-Slovakia has won four medals at the World Championships, including a gold medal in 2002 in Sweden, and a bronze medal at the 2022 Winter Olympics.
+Slovakia has won four medals at the World Championships, including a gold medal in 2002 in Sweden and a bronze medal at the 2022 Winter Olympics.

 History

 The Slovak national team was formed following the breakup of Czechoslovakia, as the country was split into the Czech Republic and Slovakia.
-While the Czechs were allowed to compete in the highest pool (A), the IIHF ruled that because fewer players of the former Czechoslovak team were Slovaks, Slovakia would be required to start international play in pool C. However, Slovakia's play in the lower pools won it promotion to pool A by 1996.
-See also Post-Cold War period of the IIHF world championships.
+Although the Czechs were allowed to compete in the highest pool (A), the IIHF ruled that because fewer players of the former Czechoslovak team were Slovaks, Slovakia would be required to start international play in pool C. However, Slovakia's play in the lower pools won back-to-back promotions to pool A by 1996.

-Slovakia's first appearance in an elite ice hockey competition was at 1994 Winter Olympics in Lillehammer.
+Slovakia's first appearance in an elite ice hockey competition was at the 1994 Winter Olympics in Lillehammer.
 With a lineup led by star Peter Šťastný, the Slovaks finished first in their group with three wins and two ties before losing to Russia in overtime in the quarterfinals.
-In the 1998 Winter Olympics in Nagano and the 2002 Winter Olympic Games in Salt Lake City, the Slovak team was unable to use its National Hockey League (NHL) players in the preliminary round due to a scheduling conflict.
+In the 1998 Winter Olympics in Nagano and 2002 Winter Olympic Games in Salt Lake City, the Slovak team did not use its National Hockey League (NHL) players in the preliminary round due to a scheduling conflict.
 This affected all of the smaller countries, but devastated the Slovaks as most of their best players were from NHL teams.
 The NHL only shut down its schedule in time for the second group stage, and thus Slovakia failed to qualify among the final eight teams both times.
 This turn of events was troubling to the entire hockey community, and the rules were changed for the 2006 Winter Olympic Games in Turin, Italy.

-Slovak national team members and notable players have included Hockey Hall of Fame inductee Marián Hossa, Marián Gáborík, Marcel Hossa; Miroslav Šatan; goaltender Jaroslav Halák and the tallest player in NHL history, Zdeno Chára.
-In the late 1990s, the St. Louis Blues placed Ľuboš Bartečko, Michal Handzuš, and Pavol Demitra on the same line.
-This trio became known as the "Slovak Pack," and were able to communicate in their native language without the opposition knowing what they were saying, unless, of course, they also understood Slovak.